AlphaItSystemsIndia/CrashBottomSheet/README.md

 # CrashBottomSheet Library for Android

-This library allows android applications to launch a nice beautiful BottomSheetDialog when app crashes instead of displaying a rude, disgusting and universally hated "Unfortunately, X App has stopped!" dialog.
+This library allows android applications to launch a nice beautiful BottomSheetDialog when app crashes instead of displaying a rude and universally hated "Unfortunately, X App has stopped!" dialog.

 ## Before (ugly crash dialog)